shadow-light/sellingjesus.org/src/articles/sharealike.md

 ## 5 Reasons Share-Alike is Problematic

-**1. Limited License Interoperability:** Copyleft licenses only make sense in a world where alternative licenses are limited and enjoy non-competing market share.^[While somewhat dated, [this article](https://opencontent.org/blog/archives/347) by David Wiley captures some of the concerns well.]
-For example, one who wants to combine several Bible references, available under CC BY-SA as well as the GNU Free Documentation License will find the problem intractable.^[Apart from having the political sway to get license authors to declare compatibility, as was the case [with the Wikimedia Foundation in 2009](https://diff.wikimedia.org/2009/05/21/wikimedia-community-approves-license-migration/).]
+**1. Limited License Interoperability:** Copyleft licenses only make sense in a world where alternative licenses are limited and enjoy non-competing market share.[^1] For example, one who wants to combine several Bible references, available under CC BY-SA as well as the GNU Free Documentation License will find the problem intractable.[^2]

 In recent years, there has been cooperation from the makers of copyleft licenses to add interoperability between their licenses, but this is simply not the case across the board.
 Moreover, there is no guarantee that it will continue to be the case as new licenses are introduced into the ecosystem.